floriananceau/kraken-client/README.md

 A lightweight and simple Python client to interact with the [Kraken API](https://www.kraken.com/features/api).
 This client supports both public and private API calls, handling authentication and one-time passwords (OTP) for secure access to Kraken's trading platform, with full `requests.Response` object for complete flexibility.

+This client behave similarly to [Krakenex](https://pypi.org/project/krakenex/).
+I was previously using it, but the raw JSON was too limiting for me.
+Hence this client with `requests.Response` object.

 ## Installation

 You can only install this Kraken API client directly from Gitlab using: